kkokotero/symphony/README.md

 ## Philosophy

-Synfonia doesn’t try to hide complexity — it arranges it.
+Synphony doesn’t try to hide complexity — it arranges it.
 It doesn’t lock you into its structure — it lets you compose your own.
 Every module, every request, every connection… flows to the same rhythm.